yuvenhol/langfuse_java/README.md

 ## English

 ### Overview
-LLMOps SDK provides seamless integration with LLMOps platforms like Langfuse for efficient prompt management and LLM operations.
+Langfuse-java SDK provides integration with Langfuse for efficient prompt management and LLM operations.
 This SDK supports Spring Boot auto-configuration, making it easy to integrate into your Spring Boot applications and simplifying LLM operations.

 ### Features
 - Spring Boot auto-configuration for quick integration.